Explore Manitoba’s Winter Trails

 About The Author

 Hi!
-I’m Anna - an art-loving, book-browsing, trail-running adventurer with a soft spot for Manitoba's wild beauty.
-Whether I’m paddling across a lake or wandering through a museum, I’m always discovering new ways to share what our province has to offer.
+I’m Anna, an art-loving, book-browsing, trail-running adventurer with a soft spot for Manitoba's wild beauty.
+I'm always exploring new ways to share what our province has to offer.
+Get in touch by sending me an email.

 Content Marketing Coordinator